von Peter himself

 General de division Dombrowski and the more famous Polish General de division Prince Poniatowski apparently did not get on.
 This is possibly why Dombrowski held an independent Polish command away from Poniatowski's VIII (Polish) Corps in 1813.

-18th Light Cavalry Brigade: General de brigade Krukowi
+18th Light Cavalry Brigade: General de brigade Krukowiecki

 General de brigade Krukowiecki's 18th Light Cavalry Brigade comprised ...

-General de brigade Krukowi is in conversation with his Aide de Camp whilst the trumpeter requisitioned from the 2nd Uhlans looks on.
+General de brigade Krukowiecki is in conversation with his Aide de Camp whilst the trumpeter requisitioned from the 2nd Uhlans looks on.

 A salutary lesson.
 Too much sausage!